 For someone with an AUD, there are ways that alcohol can start to impact your body.
 Let’s talk about a few of those.

 The liver is one of the main processing organs in the body.
 Because alcohol is actually considered a toxin, it’s the liver’s job to properly filter and flush the alcohol from your system.
-Consistent or heavy drinking, however, can start to impact the liver and its functionality.
+Consistent or heavy drinking, however, can have adverse effects on the liver and its functionality.
 This impact slowly worsens over time and has a few stages to it.

 Alcohol is a depressant that primarily affects your central nervous system, so it might not surprise you to know that this system can be impacted by continuous or frequent alcohol consumption.
 This can lead to an increased risk of strokes, behavioral changes, and even interfere with your ability to think clearly and move without stumbling.

-Alcoholism can impact your mental health in many ways, from the effects of the alcohol itself on your body to how it can impact your life as a whole.
+Alcoholism can impact your brain and mental health in many ways, from the effects of the alcohol itself on your body to how it can impact your life as a whole.

 Alcohol use can lead to the potential development of depression and anxiety, but sometimes alcohol use can stem from mental illnesses in the first place.
 It’s not uncommon for people to use alcohol as a means of managing an already existing mental illness.